 From the Church of St Peter & Paul it is a steep slow walk up Filbert Street to reach the top of Telegraph Hill and is a great test of knee fitness.
 Telegraph Hill has the best view out over San Francisco Bay so a two storey observation deck was built there in 1849 to watch for arriving ships and signal to the docks with Semaphore, the name of the ships soon to arrive.
 Technology changes fast so by the start of the twentieth century its role in ‘Telegraphy’ was long gone.
 Coit Tower was built between 1932 and 1933 as a memorial to all the firefighters in San Francisco’s history, financed with money from the will of Lillie Coit…as a child she was a big fan of the local firefighters.
 The large park on top of Telegraph hill is called Pioneer Park so it is appropriate that there is an impressive statue of Christopher Columbus in the garden next to the tower.
 Visitors are able to catch the slow lift to the top of Coit Tower but before entering the lift, it is a good idea to have a look at the large number of murals in the circular room at the base of the tower.
 The one on the right is of a busy street scene in Depression era San Francisco with a car crash and pick pocketing the features.
-The views from telegraph hill are worth the climb, particularly the one above looking down over Washington Square and the Church of St Peter & Paul to Russian Hill in the distance.
+The views from telegraph hill are worth the climb, particularly the one below looking down over Washington Square and the Church of St Peter & Paul to Russian Hill in the distance.
 My favourite movie link with Coit Tower is that Alfred Hitchcock, in his famous film Vertigo, deliberately ensured that Coit Tower could be seen out the window of Jimmy Stewart’s apartment, claiming it was a phallic symbol central to the plot.

 From Telegraph Hill, we walked back down Dilbert Street.
 Turning left on Stockton street, we then reached the famous Columbus Avenue that led us towards the Transamerica Pyramid building that is like a lighthouse for the district.
 This is the heartland of San Francisco’s ‘Little Italy’ and all along the footpath were Italian restaurants begging us to go in and settle down for the rest of the afternoon.
-Unfortunately, it was too early for dinner so we headed past the Jazz Mural on the corner of Columbus and Broadway (see image on San Francisco Menu Page) and admired the famous City Lights Book Shop, the epicenter of the ‘Beat’ poets of the 1950’s & 1960’s
+Unfortunately, it was too early for dinner so we headed past the Jazz Mural on the corner of Columbus and Broadway (see image on San Francisco Menu Page) and admired the famous City Lights Book Shop, the epicentre of the ‘Beat’ poets of the 1950’s & 1960’s

 “Paper may burn but words will escape.”

 The poster at the front of the shop announces that the owner and famous American poet and painter, Lawrence Ferlinghetti, is celebrating his 100 years in 2019.
-Earlier in the day we came across references to Ferlinghetti in the Haight/Ashbury district where he was remembered for being one of the guest speakers at the Human Be-in’ that started the hippie movement that descended on that area of San Francisco in 1967.
+Earlier in the day we came across references to Ferlinghetti in the Haight/Ashbury district where he was remembered for being one of the guest speakers at the Human Be-in’ that started the Hippie movement that descended on that area of San Francisco in 1967.
 If asked if I had heard or seen much of Ferlinghetti previous to this trip, I would have said ‘no,’ apart from a vague recollection of his name as a poet.
 However I was wrong; in one of my favourite Music films, ‘The Last Waltz’ (1976), Ferlinghetti made a small cameo performance in the celebration of the life and music of ‘The Band’.
 He recited his poem ‘Loud Prayer’, presumably an expression of his frustration with the traditional beliefs of his local Italian Catholic heritage.
 As a declared anarchist himself, perhaps Ferlenghetti was a descendant voice of the anti-Catholic anarchists of his early childhood years who had bombed St Peter and St Paul Church.